JONSASSE/432-2018/slides/class25/README.md

 - Just to follow you exactly, specially readme files, then notes and lectures.
 - The introduction to R programming course offered in the summer term was very helpful in preparing for 431/432.
 I think I would have really struggled if I hadn't taken it.
 - Read the notes carefully.
+- Read the class notes on the models that we do not use often (e.g. Poisson)
+- Focus during classes.
+Reading the course note is very helpful.
+- Allocate at least 4 hours a week for homework, readings, catching up.
+Attend every class or at least listen to online audio.
+- It needs a lot of studying.
+- Dr. Love is very helpful.
+His code is useful and he is willing to help with troubleshooting.
+- I found the data camp introduction lessons on R functions/basic data management to be very helpful even near the end of the second semester.
+Providing this resource to students new to R and those who could use refresher before the course begins might be a good idea.
+- Focused on everything in the class
+- Some kind of an Intro to R course is extremely beneficial before starting 431-432
+- Helping them find their data right from the start of the course may ease their burden.

 ### What question(s) about the course are uppermost in your mind now?